idr0id/Papper/README.md

 Papper — PHP mapper.

-This is PHP adaptation of AutoMapper to automatically map the properties and methods between objects.
+This is library to automatically map the properties and methods between objects.
+Heavily inspirited by Automapper and ModelMapper.